Up to 55% off selected Lenovo PCs

 Are you and your kids ready for the upcoming school year?
 Get organised with these handy tips.

-Finally, it's important to note that adults can experience a certain level of distress in sending their child to school, particularly if your child is going for the first time.
+Finally, it's important to note that parents can also experience a certain amount of distress over sending their child to school, particularly if your child is going for the first time.
 This reaction is normal and should be expected.

 Tips for going back to school